- Reasons For Your Cat Meowing At The Wall

 They may also stay still if they sense danger and move when they feel they are safe.

 This makes them meow at the wall to make you realize something is wrong.
 It may also be stalking at potential prey.

 How To Stop Your Cat From Meowing At The Wall

 Visit A Veterinary

 Meowing at the wall is not bad, but to some extent, it can become a nuisance.

-You might as well decide to see a veterinary who will give you insights on the way forward.
+You might as well decide to see a veterinarian who will give you insights on the way forward.

-It might be anxiety or stress that is significantly affecting the cat, and you need to ease that before it is too late.
+It might be anxiety or stress that significantly affects the cat, and you need to ease that before it is too late.

 You need to know the reason behind it and how to handle it.